ESA-Datalabs/datalabtools/docs/Saving notebook output when tab is closed.md

 # Saving notebook cell output when tab is closed
-While executing code in a jupyter notebook, celloutput is directly displayed inline.
-While a task can run on Datalabs without the user being connected, the current jupyter limitations make it difficult to save the cell output of the execution.
+While executing code in a jupyter notebook, cell output is directly displayed inline.
+While a task can run on Datalabs without the user being connected, the current jupyter limitations make it difficult to save the cell output during the execution.
-To circumvent missing output, this output can be saved beforehand:
+To circumvent missing output, this output can be saved by adding one line of code to each cell beforehand:
-At the beginning of the cell, which output should be saved one can append:
+At the beginning of the cell, of which output should be saved one can append:

 ```bash